-Two experiments : 20 Marks Viva on experiments : 5
+Two experiments :20 Marks

-Marks Practical record : 5 Mark
+Viva on Experiments :5 Marks

+Practical :5 Marks

 Prescribed Books:

 - 1. A Text Book of Biotechnology Class XI: Published by CBSE, New Delhi - 2.
 As reference- Biotechnology Class XI: Published by NCERT, New Delhi - 3.
 A Laboratory Manual of Biotechnology Class XI: Published by CBSE, New Delhi